God’s Plan and The Three Rebellions

 The First Rebellion – The Garden (Genesis 3)

-Satan appears as the serpent and deceives humanity.
-By this deception mankind loses their position and authority.
+Satan appears as a serpent and deceives humanity.
+By this deception mankind loses their position and authority (not God’s calling) to rule on the earth.

 Death enters the world (Romans 5:12).